basraven/la1r/documentation/src/content/docs/conceptual-setup/structured-event-bus/_index.md

 * All events in the structured event bus conform to the [./event-specifications] to be formally "accepted"
 * The current goal is to have a single event bus through which the majority (if it makes sense) of the applications communicate through.
+* All analytics should be done on the Structured event bus, never on the raw data bus